Category: Vietnam visa

 Internet Cafes in Vietnam

 Do you like to work in a cozy corner armchair with a steaming cup of coffee in hand?
-There are plenty of internet cafes to choose from in Vietnam, but be warned, these places are often a popular hangout spot for chatty teens.
+There are plenty of internet cafes to choose from in Vietnam, but be warned, these places are often popular hangout spots for chatty teens.
 If you really need to focus on your work, we suggest getting a corner table at a quiet restaurant or bringing a cup of coffee back to your hotel lobby.
 If you don’t mind the hustle and bustle of the busy city cafe, it’s a great place to get a feel for authentic Vietnamese culture while you work!

 For the Important Details

 Now that you know all about Vietnam’s internet access, you can stop worrying about whether or not you’ll have Wi-Fi and start squaring away the more important details of your trip and reading up on Vietnam’s government policies for travelers.
 Use these quick links about obtaining your Travel Visa to plan your trip and make sure things go smoothly.
 Happy travels!

 Are you planning a trip to the capital of Vietnam?
 Hanoi Public Transportation.
 Hanoi is a remarkable city loaded with historical architecture and a rich cultural blend of Southeast Asian, French, and Chinese influences.
 This fascinating and exciting city is a hotspot for travelers, but knowing how to get around the city is crucial for an enjoyable and memorable trip.